TangYanYee/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 3 - Advanced IO/Homework_PWM.md

 > Sweeping: It means starts at 0deg, moves towards the target and ends at 180deg (of the opposite side).

 #### Heavy Attack
 It consists of 2 stages.
 First, it start at 0 deg and pausing at 40deg (charging for 2 seconds) until the player releases the Heavy Attack button.
+(If it is at 180 deg then it will pausing at 140 deg)

 While performing the heavy attack, you should also use LEDs to indicate the charging status as shown: